suguruwataru/alpha-gamma/README.md

-The physiology of humans decides that, there are 3 special wavelengths, and by combining light of the 3 wavelengths of different intensities, one can recreate any color a typical human can perceive.
+The physiology of humans decides that, there are 3 special wavelengths, and by combining light of the 3 wavelengths of different intensities, one can recreate any color the human can perceive.

-When pure light of the 3 wavelengths hit a typical human eye with an appropriate intensity, they respectively causes the human to feel red, green, blue, so let's just call light of the wavelengths R, G, B.
+When pure light of the 3 wavelengths hit a human eye with an appropriate intensity, they respectively causes the human to feel red, green, blue, so let's just call light of the wavelengths R, G, B.